 Often do not come with a hoody option

-Mid-weight fleeces are thicker and heavier than lightweight options.
-They almost always hold more heat, though the occasional lightweight fleece gives them a run for their money with high-tech insulation.
-The downside is that their bulk can make them cumbersome to move in and carry around.
-These jackets are usually still compact enough to serve as a mid-layer beneath a more weather-resistant outer layer.
+Mid-weight fleeces are thicker and heavier, and they almost always hold more heat (though the occasional lightweight fleece gives them a run for their money with high-tech insulation).
+The downside is that the bulk of these jackets can make them cumbersome to move in and carry around, but they are usually still compact enough to wear under a more weather-resistant outer layer.

-Like lightweight fleeces, mid-weight fleeces have a better chance of breathing well than heavyweight options due to the thickness and density of the fabric.
-If you want a warmer, cozier option for slower-paced adventures or everyday wear, a mid-weight jacket is likely to treat you right.
+Like lightweight fleeces, mid-weight fleeces have a better chance of breathing well than heavyweight options due to the thickness and density of the fabric, but they are slightly cozier, and ideal for slower-paced adventures or everyday wear.
 We reach for these when heading out for meandering hikes, town tours, or relaxing around a campfire.
-If you also want to be able to wear your fleece under an even warmer winter jacket or a waterproof shell, you probably want a mid-weight model.
+If you want to maximize warmth but don't want to feel like the Michelin man when you layer up, you'll be happy with a mid-weight model.

 Heavyweight